 Rice vermicelli stir-fry, served in a golden wok with chopsticks.

-What is rice vermicelli
+What is rice vermicelli?

 Pack of rice vermicelli noodles set against a banana leaf.